 Comparison of mean, median and mode

 So we now say that the market noise is half the modal range, and we use this definition even if the average price is fluctuating.
-After all, a moving average is merely a simplified attempt to linearize trending data.
+After all, a moving average is merely a simplified attempt to linearize trending data.3.
+The next principle we take from DSP is that a signal is only valid if it is at least 2 times the noise (no need to get fancy with decibels and such arcana).

 4. Given this, we design our system to show us the threshold of noise before a signal fails to be valid.
 So we use the range. i.e., 2 times the (previously defined) "market noise" - which is half the range, as the target excursion, which if not exceeded would indicate that the move was noise after all.
 The idea, then, is to take advantage of market noise to exit a portion of the position, so as to cover costs, take some risk off the table, grab a tidy little profit; and then let the rest ride, just in case we are getting a signal rather than noise.
 We can always grab the rest and run, if it is taking too long; and we can move up our stop to ensure that, even if stopped out, the trade would still show an albeit little profit.
 Obviously, this is a scalper's tool.